chayaleA/Courses-server-client/README.md

 You can see the courses in the "All courses" page.
 ![All courses](https://github.com/chayaleA/Courses-server-client/assets/150287616/37368d70-e240-4c23-9c81-2aa7fa0d3f09)

-To watch vidio, Hover over the course card and click on the "Start learn" button.
+To watch video, Hover over the course card and click on the "Start learn" button.
 ![start learn](https://github.com/chayaleA/Courses-server-client/assets/150287616/03b95099-44cb-450b-9477-3c92397d9464)

 And start watching.